EllaP1274/Software-Engineering-DevOps_Project/README.md

 The command to build the app is pip install -r requirements.txt

-To start the render deployment run waitress-serve --host=127.0.0.1 --port=5000 main:app

 The command to run the web app is python main.py

 You can run python delete_user.py to delete any unwanted users.

-In the app/__init__.py file, this line def create_app(config_class='app.config.Config'):
-Change Config to TestConfig like this def create_app(config_class='app.config.TestConfig'): and then run pytest to see results of tests
+You can run pytest to see results of tests.

 This is the link to the hosted web application - https://software-engineering-agile-project.onrender.com